Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 London Westminster Sights

 Westminster is an ideal place to begin self-guided London walks.
-In fact, we believe it is the first district visitors should explore on their London Itinerary.
-Beginning your London sightseeing with a Westminster Walk allows you to see the highlights and your bearings.
+In fact, we feel it’s the first district visitors should see on their London Itinerary.

-Some of the most famous sights that we include in the Self Guided Walking Tour Westminster Route are Buckingham Palace, Trafalgar Square, Parliament and the Thames Riverside.
-We also feature a few of the best museums to visit in the district.
+Some of the famous sights we include on this Self Guided Walking Tour Westminster Route are Buckingham Palace, Trafalgar Square, Parliament and Big Ben.

-There are enough Westminster sights to see to fill an entire Day of London Sightseeing.
-However, our Walking Tour of Westminster takes just a couple of hours.
+There are enough Westminster sights to see to fill an entire Day in London.
+However, our Walking Tour of Westminster itself takes just a few of hours.

-Save, Pin or Bookmark our Free London Walking Tour to plan your vacation to the UK!
+Save, Pin or Bookmark our Free London Walking Tour for your vacation to the UK!

 #1 Hyde Park